-If they still cannot find their NINO they may be able to obtain it from HMRC by phoning HMRC and asking them to send a letter of confirmation of their NINO.
+If they still cannot find their NINO they may be able to obtain it by contacting HMRC and asking them to send a letter of confirmation of their NINO.
 (Note HMRC will not tell someone their NINO over the phone.)
-The phone number is 0300 200 3502 (Textphone: 0300 200 3519).
+The phone number is 0300 200 3500 (Textphone: 0300 200 3519).

 If they still cannot find their NINO you may be able to obtain it from HMRC.
 How you do that depends on whether you send information to HMRC online (online filing) or on paper (paper filing).

-If you are using payroll software to pay your personal assistant(s), it may have a function called NINO verification request (NVR) which can help.
+If you are using payroll software to pay your PA, it may have a function called NINO verification request (NVR) which can help.

 If your payroll software cannot do this, you can use HMRC's Basic Payroll Tools to carry out this function alongside your usual payroll software.
-You can find the guidance on how to do this on GOV.UK here.
+You can find the guidance on how to do this on GOV.UK.

 You can only submit an NVR request 2 weeks after making your first "Full Payment Submission" (FPS), however as long as you have successfully submitted an FPS for your PAYE scheme, an NVR request can be submitted for a new starter even if no FPS has been sent in respect of that specific employee.